 Fair Trade is a movement aimed at creating equitable and sustainable trade relationships and production of goods, particularly for commodities produced in developing countries.
-The values underpinning this movement center around the fair treatment of a labor force, accomplished by guaranteeing worker rights and freedoms, higher wages, better working conditions, prohibition on child labor, and community empowerment.
-There are a number of organizations and certifications dedicated to verifying products to meet those goals (read more about some of the most commonly seen labels here and check out two of the leading certifications at Fair Trade International).
-Fair trade Certifications are particularly important for some commodities that are at greater risk of human exploitation, such as chocolate, palm, sugar, bananas, and coffee.
+The values underpinning this movement center around the fair treatment of a labor force, accomplished by guaranteeing worker rights and freedoms, higher wages, better working conditions, community empowerment, and prohibiting child labor.
+There are a number of organizations and certifications dedicated to verifying products to meet those goals (read more about some common labels here and check out two of the leading certifications at Fair Trade USA and Fair Trade International).
+Fair trade certifications are particularly important for some commodities that are at greater risk of human exploitation, such as chocolate, palm, sugar, bananas, and coffee.

 Natural Habitats is an international company committed to the sustainable production of organic and fairly traded products, including organic palm oil.
-Natural Habitats products are cultivated using only 100% organic practices by independent farmers and owned plantations in South America and add organic credibility to food, personal care and animal nutrition products.
+Natural Habitats' products are cultivated using only 100% organic practices by independent farmers and owned plantations in South America.
+Their approach to growing palm oil is called Palm Done Right.

-Organic refers to the practices associated with organic food production and processing that prohibit the use of most synthetic inputs and pesticides and require other environmental and animal-friendly agricultural and food handling practices.
-Established by the Organic Foods Production Act (a federal law), the National Organic Program (NOP) within the U.S. Department of Agriculture manages the organic certification standards, enforcement, and accreditation of independent certifying bodies.
-Many other countries also have organic certification programs.
+Organic refers to the practices associated with organic food production and processing that prohibit the use of most synthetic inputs and pesticides, along with requiring other environmental and animal-friendly agricultural and food handling practices.
+Established by the Organic Foods Production Act (a federal law), the National Organic Program (NOP) within the US Department of Agriculture (USDA)